MohamedSatif/DSA210MohamedSatifRepo/README.md

    Source: https://www.mdpi.com/1422-0067/25/16/8670?
    Date Published: 2024 August 8

+Data Collection Process:
+The data will be collected through a literature review process.
+Relevant studies will be identified, read, and compared based on the heating temperature, heating time, type of milk used, and calcium-related outcomes measured.
+The data used in this project will mainly be quantitative and experimental.
+It will include measurements such as temperature, heat treatment, calcium activity, and percentage changes in calcium concentration or solubility.

 # Hypothesis:
 I predict that the greater the cooking temperature, the less calcium content will remain in the solution since boiling milk to a higher degree may allow more calcium content to leach out.
 However, I do believe that this should have a limit.
 I think that the milk will stop losing calcium ions at a particular temperature.
 This is because a specific amount of calcium should be present in the Milk.